vezzalinistefano/vezzalinistefano/README.md

 My name is Stefano Vezzalini, I'm a DevOps engineer living in Italy.

-I like to build and deploy in the cloud but I don't mind doing things the old fashioned way if it's needed, I'm really fascinated by Linux and the open source world and I try my best in contributing to the software community.
+I like to build and deploy in the cloud but I don't mind doing things the old fashioned way if it's needed, I'm really fascinated by Linux and the open source world and I try my best in contributing to this community.

 I'm currently intrested in Cloud Native, platform engineering, distributed system and everything related.

-In my free time I like to distro hop, play games, punch people (I'm an MMA and Kickboxing amateur), listen to music and watch (never enough) movies.
+In my free time I like to distro hop, play games, practice martial arts, listen to music and watch (never enough) movies.

 ---